jsacco1/C-programs/README.md

 ## Reverse array

-Reverses an user-generated array of integers.
+Reverses a user-generated array of integers.